Woseseltops/thesapling-website/devlogs/visualstyle.md

 Depth of Field
 --------------
 I really like depth of field in film and photography as it guides what the viewer focuses on in a very natural way.
-Unfortunately it does not work really well in most gaming contexts: in most situations, the player should be able to focus wherever s/he wants.
+Unfortunately it often does not work well in gaming contexts: in most situations, the player should be able to focus wherever s/he wants.
 On top of this, depth of field makes objects feel relatively small; depth of field on anything larger than a human makes it look like some kind of miniature version - although some recent city building sims use this to their advantage to create a 'toy city' kind of feel.
-In The Sapling, the only place I thought depth of field worked well is when the player clicks a plant or animal to focus on it.
+In The Sapling, I use depth of field when the player clicks a plant or animal to focus on it.
 Look at the background in the image below to see the effect.

 <div class="img-comp-container">
   <div class="img-comp-img">